UK trade: December 2025

 Notes:

-3. These interactive charts denote country boundaries in accordance with statistical classifications set out within Appendix 4 of the Balance of Payments (BoP) Vademecum (PDF, 2.9MB) and do not represent the UK policy on disputed territories.
+3. These interactive charts denote country boundaries in accordance with statistical classifications set out within Appendix 4 of the Balance of Payments (BoP) Vademecum (PDF, 4.4MB) and does not represent the UK policy on disputed territories.

 Nôl i'r tabl cynnwys

-In accordance with our National Accounts Revisions Policy, the data in this release have not been revised and only include new data for October 2024.
+In accordance with our National Accounts Revisions Policy, the data in this release have been revised from January 2025 to November 2025 for both goods and services.

 Nôl i'r tabl cynnwys